-

 Termination of employment for cause (namely, termination for a satisfactory reason), is not affected by the Parental Leave and Employment Protection Act 1987.

-b) Employees Affected by Family Violence
+b.
+Employees Affected by Family Violence

 Employees who are affected by family violence can also request short term changes to their working conditions, including work location, duties, contact details that the employee gives to the employer, or any other term of the employment agreement.

-Section 108A of the Employment Relations Act 2000 makes it unlawful for an employer to adversely treat an employee on the grounds that the employee is, or suspected or assumed or believed to be, a person affected by family violence.
+Section 108A of the Employment Relations Act 2000 makes it unlawful for an employer to adversely treat an employee on the grounds that the employee is, or is suspected, assumed or believed to be, a person affected by family violence.
 Adverse treatment includes: dismissal, or refusal or omitting to offer or afford an employee the same terms of employment, conditions of work, fringe benefits, opportunities or training and promotion, made available for other employees with the same or substantially the same qualifications, experience or skills, and employed in the same or substantially similar circumstances.

-c) Fixed Term Employment
+c.
+Fixed Term Employment

 Employers can offer fixed-term employment if there are genuine reasons based on reasonable grounds for the fixed term, which may include, for example, seasonal work, project work, or where the employee is covering another employee’s absence.
 The employer must, in the employment agreement, advise the employee of when and how their employment will end and the reasons for his or her employment ending in that way.